Benton Community Development Corporation

 Benton Business Incubator.
 The largest project undertaken to date is the building and management of the Benton Business Incubator, a coordinated effort between the Village of Benton and the BCDC.
 Located at 244 Ridge Avenue on the west edge of Benton, the business incubator is a 12,800 square foot facility built to nurture start-up companies and entrepreneurs during their first few critical years of business.
 The business incubator offers small and medium-sized start-up businesses office, warehouse, commercial, and manufacturing space at low, affordable monthly rates.
 Additionally the incubator provides a variety of business-assistance services and resources that are beneficial to successful growth.
 For additional information about the Benton Business Incubator, please call the Village Office at 608.759.3721 or email firstname.lastname@example.org.

 The Keith Farrey Memorial Scholarship and the BCDC Scholarship.
 Each year the BCDC awards two scholarships to Benton’s graduating seniors—the Keith Farrey Memorial Scholarship and the BCDC Scholarship.
 Both scholarships are partially funded by proceeds from the annual Tree of Love Ceremony in which memorial ornaments are purchased to honor family members and friends.
 The ornaments are hung on the memorial tree during the tree-lighting ceremony in December.
 To donate to the either scholarship fund or to purchase a memorial ornament, click on the online link to the Benton Community Voice.

 Benton Community Voice.
 The Benton Community Voice is a free community newsletter published three times a year by the BCDC.
-The newsletter has always been mailed to Benton residents and all Benton High School graduates; however, for persons having Internet access, the Community Voice is now available on the Benton website or via email attachment.
-Both electronic methods are more cost-effective ways of distribution, resulting in substantial savings that can be used for additional community projects.
+The newsletter has always been mailed to Benton residents and all Benton High School graduates; however, for persons having Internet access, the Community Voice is now available via email attachment.
+Electronic methods are more cost-effective ways of distribution, resulting in substantial savings that can be used for additional community projects.
 Please let us know if you would like to receive your newsletter electronically, and we’ll remove your name from our regular mailing list.
 If you choose to receive your newsletter via email, your name may be added to the email group list by contacting Rose Walton at email@example.com.
 Please include your name, address, and the email address to be used for the group list.
 For those not having Internet access, the Community Voice will continue to be mailed as it was in the past.

 Labor Day Street Dance and Celebration.
 Benton has been celebrating Labor Day since 1897 when the First Annual Union Basket Picnic was held.
 Labor Day festivities are sponsored by the Benton Fire Department and, though they no longer include picnic basket lunches, they do include a pasty dinner that is attended annually by hundreds of people—many traveling from some distance to enjoy the traditional “meat-and-potato pie.”
 Labor Day is kicked off with a morning parade that is followed by amusement rides, concessions, bingo games, and musical entertainment in the park.
 The evening is wrapped up with the annual firemen’s raffle drawing and fireworks at dusk.